15 Dec Webmart’s Glossary of Printing Terms

 in offset lithography, the assembly of pages and other images for printing.

-Colour printing by means of three subtractive primary colours (yellows, magenta, cyan) and black superimposed; the colours of the original having been separated by a photographic or electronic process.
+Colour printing by means of three subtractive primary colours (yellows, magenta, cyan) and black superimposed; the colours of the original having been separated by software image processing.

 an acronym (Freight On Board) used to detail the location where an item is to ship.